zzertexx/GPS-Tracker/README.md

 2. Solder electronics and assembly into case
 3. Insert SIM-Card with cellular data over 2G
 4. github.com/AndruPol/nrf52832-recover - setup programmer
-5. Push firmware into nRF52832
+5. Push firmware into nRF52832 + **place your parameters in "modem.h" line 5 and 8**

 ## Feautures
 * Button to Sleep/Wake